-90524."
-Note that the pond profiles from this publication are included in SPECIATE 5.0; but a composite to represent coal bed methane wells had not been developed for SPECIATE 5.0 and this new profile is planned for SPECIATE 5.2.

-3) The DJTFLR95 profile, DJ Condensate Flare Profile with DRE 95%, filled a need for the flared condensate and produced water tanks for Colorado's oil and gas operations.
-This profile was developed using the same approach as was used for the FLR99 (and other FLR) SPECIATE 4.5 profiles, but instead of using profile 8949 for the uncombusted gas, it uses the Denver-Julesburg Basin Condensate composite (95398) and it quantifies the combustion by-products based on a 95% DRE.
+- A composite coal bed methane produced water profile, CBMPWWY, was developed by compositing a subset of the SPECIATE 5.0 pond profiles associated with coal bed methane wells.
+The SPECIATE 5.0 pond profiles were developed based on the publication: "Lyman, Seth N, Marc L Mansfield, Huy NQ Tran, Jordan D Evans, Colleen Jones, Trevor O'Neil, Ric Bowers, Ann Smith, and Cara Keslar.
+2018.
+'Emissions of Organic Compounds from Produced Water Ponds I: Characteristics and Speciation', Science of the Total Environment, 619: 896-905."
+Note that the pond profiles from this publication are included in SPECIATE 5.0; but a composite to represent coal bed methane wells had not been developed for SPECIATE 5.0 and this new profile is in SPECIATE 5.2. - The DJTFLR95 profile, DJ Condensate Flare Profile with DRE 95%, filled a need for the flared condensate and produced water tanks for Colorado's oil and gas operations.
+This profile was developed using the same approach as was used for the FLR99 (and other FLR\\) SPECIATE 4.5 profiles, but instead of using profile 8949 for the uncombusted gas, it uses the Denver-Julesburg Basin Condensate composite (95398) and it quantifies the combustion by-products based on a 95% DRE.
 The approach for combining profile 95398 with combustion by-products based on the TCEQ's flare study (Allen, David T, and Vincent M Torres, University of Texas, Austin.
 2011.
-'TCEQ 2010 Flare Study Final Report', Texas Commission on Environmental Quality, <https://www.tceq.texas.gov/assets/public/implementation/air/rules/Flare/2010flarestudy/2010-flare-study-final-report.pdf>) is the same as used in the workbook for the FLR SPECIATE4.5 profiles and can be found in the flr99 zip file referenced in the SPECIATE database.
-The approach uses the analysis developed by Ramboll (Ramboll and EPA, 2017)..
+'TCEQ 2010 Flare Study Final Report', Texas Commission on Environmental Quality) is the same as used in the workbook for the FLR\\ SPECIATE4.5 profiles and can be found in the flr99 zip file referenced in the SPECIATE database.
+The approach uses the analysis developed by Ramboll (Ramboll and EPA, 2017).

-In addition to region-specific assignments, multiple profiles were assigned to particular county/SCC combinations using the SMOKE feature discussed in 3.2.1.1 that allows multiple profiles to be combined within the chemical speciation cross reference file (GSREF) by pollutant, state/county, and SCC.
+In addition to region-specific assignments, multiple profiles were assigned to select county/SCC combinations using the SMOKE feature discussed in 3.2.1.1.
 Oil and gas SCCs for associated gas, condensate tanks, crude oil tanks, dehydrators, liquids unloading and well completions represent the total VOC from the process, including the portions of process that may be flared or directed to a reboiler.
 For example, SCC 2310021400 (gas well dehydrators) consists of process, reboiler, and/or flaring emissions.
 There are not separate SCCs for the flared portion of the process or the reboiler.
 However, the VOC associated with these three portions can have very different speciation profiles.
 Therefore, it is necessary to have an estimate of the amount of VOC from each of the portions (process, flare, reboiler) so that the appropriate speciation profiles can be applied to each portion.
-The Nonpoint Oil and Gas Emission Estimation Tool generates an intermediate file which provides flare, non-flare (process), and reboiler (for dehydrators) emissions for six source categories that have flare emissions: by county FIPS and SCC code for the U.S. From these emissions the fraction of the emissions to assign to each profile was computed and incorporated into the 2016v2 platform.
+The Nonpoint Oil and Gas Emission Estimation Tool generates an intermediate file which provides flare, non-flare (process), and reboiler (for dehydrators) emissions for six source categories that have flare emissions: by county FIPS and SCC code for the U.S. From these emissions the fraction of the emissions to assign to each profile was computed and incorporated into the 2016v2 and v3 platforms.
 These fractions can vary by county FIPS, because they depend on the level of controls, which is an input to the Speciation Tool.